Adefolajuwon/FinSight/packages/project.md

 **Mission**: Empowering investors and financial institutions with cutting-edge AI tools to transform unstructured data into actionable insights in real-time.

 ### **Project Overview**:
 FinSight AI is an AI-powered financial research assistant that helps institutional investors, portfolio managers, and analysts glean insights from diverse data sources.
-By leveraging AI technologies, it simplifies decision-making, enhances research accuracy, and reduces time spent on manual data processing.
+By leveraging AI technologies, it simplifies decision-making, enhances research accuracy, and reduces time spent on manual data processing

 ---